saturneric/GpgFrontend-Manual/src/content/docs/appendix/system-requirement.md

 ## Network

-Although not necessary for basic operation, an active Internet connection may be required for software updates or uploading public keys to key servers.
+GpgFrontend works without the Internet.
+You only need a connection for optional things, such as update checks or sending public keys to key servers.